 Figure 1.
 Schematic overview of the objective of this manuscript: full lines are covered in referred manuscripts; dashed lines are covered in this manuscript.

 Figure 2.
-Patient flow chart.
-A. patients predicted to have a combined infection based on the prediction rule constructed in this manuscript without (predicted) and with (predicted_CRP) inclusion of CRP; B. patients predicted to have a pneumonia based on the prediction rule constructed by Van Vugt et al. without (predicted) and with (predicted_CRP) inclusion of CRP; C. patients predicted to have a pneumonia based on the GP’s suspected diagnosis with inclusion of CRP (predicted_GP_CRP) or PCT (predicted_GP_PCT).
+Patient flow chart. a patients predicted to have a combined infection based on the prediction rule constructed in this manuscript without (predicted) and with (predicted_CRP) inclusion of CRP; b patients predicted to have a pneumonia based on the prediction rule constructed by Van Vugt et al. without (predicted) and with (predicted_CRP) inclusion of CRP; c patients predicted to have a pneumonia based on the GP’s suspected diagnosis with inclusion of CRP (predicted_GP_CRP) or PCT (predicted_GP_PCT).

 2. Results